Frequently Asked Questions

 The repayment should be made by cheque or money order payable to the Minister of Finance.

-For ministers, parliamentary assistants and their respective staff the cheque, together with the repayment form, should then be sent to:
+For ministers, parliamentary assistants and their respective staff the cheque, with supporting documentation, should then be sent to:

 For Opposition leaders and their staff, repayment cheques should be sent to: